fredebaene/bioit/readme.md

 Nucleic acids are polymers, and the monomers making up a nucleic acid are called nucleotides.
 Each of these nucleotides consists out of a phosphate group, a sugar molecule, and a nucleobase.
-Based on their nucleotides, nucleic acids can be divided into different classes of nucleic acids, ie. DNA and RNA.
+Based on their nucleotides and the sugar molecule, nucleic acids can be divided into different classes of nucleic acids, ie. deoxyribonucleic acid (DNA) and ribonucleic acid (RNA):

+- DNA
+  - double-stranded
+  - sugar molecule : deoxyribose
+  - base : thymine (T)
+- RNA
+  - single-stranded
+  - sugar molecule : ribose
+  - base : uracil (U).

 The nucleotides in a single type of nucleic acid differ from each other only in their nucleobase.
 Thus, the nucleotides in a single type of nucleic acid can be